Attendance & Reporting Absence

 Should your child be absent from school during term time, they will be marked with the Family Holiday Not Agreed Code (G) and this will be treated as an ‘Unauthorised Absence’.

-We believe it is extremely important that we work very closely with our families to ensure that we maintain excellent attendance; as lost learning time impacts negatively on each child and often means it is very difficult for them to keep up with their work and achieve their best.
+We believe it is extremely important that we work very closely with our families to ensure that we maintain excellent attendance.
+Lost learning time impacts negatively on each child and often means it is very difficult for them to keep up with their work and achieve their best.

-Furthermore, in accordance with our attendance policy, a Fixed Term Penalty Fine will be issued at a cost of £120 per child.
+Furthermore, in accordance with our attendance policy, a Fixed Term Penalty Fine will be issued by the Local Authority at a cost of £120 per child.

 Download the full version of our attendance policy below for more information, If you would like a paper copy please speak to a member of our office staff.